Build versus Buy

 When to Write PDF Software In-House and When to Buy

-When your CTO asks "How hard can it be to render PDFs ourselves?" the honest answer might surprise you.
-After 26 years of building and maintaining JPedal, a pure Java PDF library serving Fortune 500 customers, we've seen this question hundreds of times.
+When your CTO asks "How hard can it be to render PDFs ourselves?", the answer is usually harder than they're expecting.
+After 26 years of building and maintaining JPedal, a pure Java PDF library serving Fortune 500 customers, we've seen the question hundreds of times.
 The answer isn't simple, but it's worth understanding before you commit three senior developers and a two-year timeline to the project.

 Organizations often evaluate open-source options like Apache PDFBox or commercial alternatives like iText and Apryse (formerly PDFTron) before understanding the full scope of PDF processing requirements.
 This guide shares what we've learned helping companies make this decision.

-The PDF specification is deceptively complex.
-While it might seem like following documentation, the reality involves navigating over 1,000 pages of specifications, countless edge cases, and PDFs that don't follow the spec.
+The PDF specification is large and full of corner cases.
+While it might seem like just following documentation, the reality involves navigating over 1,000 pages of specifications, countless edge cases, and PDFs that don't follow the spec.
 A basic calculation reveals the stakes: three developers at $175,000 each over two years equals over $1 million before handling your first customer PDF that breaks the rules.

 Executive Summary